nhejazi/nhejazi/README.md

   sciences.
-- A while ago, I co-created and served as a core developer for the [TLverse project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an open-source [handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the techniques.
-The TLverse project is a core component of the [ICTML Project](https://www.ictml.org/), a scalable platform for machine learning and causal inference.
+- A while ago, I co-created and served as a core developer for the [TLverse project](https://github.com/tlverse), an open-source software ecosystem of R packages for Targeted Learning; the project includes an [open-source handbook](https://tlverse.org/tlverse-handbook) to guide implementation of the techniques.
+The TLverse project is a core component of [Project ICTML](https://www.ictml.org/), a scalable platform for machine learning and causal inference.

 ![nima's github stats](https://github-readme-stats.vercel.app/api?username=nhejazi&show_icons=true&count_private=true&theme=radical)